FarronF/limerick-council-meetings/meetings/2017/06/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale  - 17th May 2017.md

 the system would bring to crime prevention and detection in the District.
 Members noted the

-importance of controlling access to the system and discussed the importance of ensuring that--- 4
+importance of controlling access to the system and discussed the importance of ensuring that
+---
+4

 any future public lighting installed or upgraded would have the facility to accommodate CCTV